StefanPetrick/animartrix/README.md

 --------------------------------------------------------------------------------------------

+Also have a look at https://www.reddit.com/r/FastLED/ for examples what people have created with it.

-Thank you for the kind support from Sutaburosu, Antti Yliniemi & Yves Bazin!
+Thanks for the kind support from Sutaburosu, Antti Yliniemi & Yves Bazin!